zsievers/Bamazon/README.md

 # Bamazon

-# Intro
-This is Bamazon!
-A command line node / mySQL project that mimics an Amazon like store front application.
+Bamazon is a CLI node / mySQL project that mimics an Amazon like store front application.

 <li>My Goal with this project was to combine mySQL with node.js to perform CRUD operations into the database. </li>